hbctraining/spatial_nanocourse/lessons/visium_hd.md

 > Note: Your colors may be different than the ones in the above figure.

-To perform accurate annotation of cell types, we must also take into consideration that our 16m spots may contain one or more cells each.
+To perform accurate annotation of cell types, we must also take into consideration that our 16µm x 16µm bins may contain one or more cells each.
 The method [Robust Cell Type Deconvolution](https://www.nature.com/articles/s41587-021-00830-w) (RCTD) has been shown to accurately annotate spatial data from a variety of technologies while taking into consideration that a single spot may exhibit multiple cell type profiles.

 RCTD takes a cell-type-annotated scRNA-seq dataset as a reference and a spatial dataset as a query.
-For our reference, we use a subsampled version of the mouse scRNA-seq dataset from the Allen Brain Atlas.
-We use our cortex Seurat object as the spatial query.
+For our reference, we will use a subsampled version of the mouse scRNA-seq dataset from the Allen Brain Atlas.
+We will use our cortex Seurat object as the spatial query.
 As an overview, the process is as follows:

-1) sketch and process the spatial query dataset
+1. Sketch and process the spatial query dataset
-2) load and format the scRNA reference dataset
+2. Load and format the scRNA-seq reference dataset
-3) apply RCTD to deconvolute the ‘sketched’ cortical cells and annotate them
+3. Apply RCTD to deconvolute the "sketched" cortical cells and annotate them
-4) project these annotations to the full cortical dataset.
+4. Project these annotations onto the full cortical dataset.

 ### 1) Sketch and process the spatial query dataset
 ```